habaekk/Where-is-the-Moon-AR/README.md

 # moonAR
 You can see exact moon position with IPhone.
+IDE: XCode   Testing Device: IPhone12

 ## Description
 This is an IOS Application using AR to observe a position of ot the moon.